PardhuMadipalli/instagram-insights/README.md

 ## Quickstart

+1. Install the package using:<br>
+`pip install instagram-insights`

+2. Run the python scripts using:<br>
-`get_insta_insights.py --page-id=124567890123 --token=098754321234567890`
+`insta-insights --page-id=124567890123 --token=098754321234567890`

-- Page ID and Token must be provided either as option or environment variable values.
+- Page ID and Token must be provided either as options or environment variable values.
-- If both are provided options will be preferred.
+- If both options and env variables are provided options will be preferred.

 #### Options supported